Bani Utbah

-The Bani Utbah (بَنِيّ عُتبَة, plural Utub; الْعُتُوب al-‘utūb, singular Utbi; الْعُتبِيّ al-‘utbī) is an Arab tribal confederation that originated in Najd.
-The confederation is thought to have been formed when a group of Arab clans migrated to Eastern Arabia from Najd in the 16th century.
-Bani Utbah belongs to the larger Anizah tribe.
-The Al Bin Ali along with current ruling families of Bahrain and Kuwait were the rulers of the federation.
-The name of confederation is found in the form Attoobee or Uttoobee in English sources up to the late 19th century.
+The Bani Utbah (بَنِيّ عُتبَة, plural Utub; الْعُتُوب al-‘utūb, singular Utbi; الْعُتبِيّ al-‘utbī) is an Arab tribal confederation in the Arabian Peninsula.
+The confederation is thought to have been formed when a group of clans from Najd migrated to Eastern Arabia in the late 17th century and early 18th century.
+Most of the Utub clans and families, such as the Al-Sabah and Al-Khalifa, trace their lineage back to the Anizah tribe, with the exception of some, such as the Al Bin Ali, whose lineage goes back to the Banu Sulaym tribe.
+The Al Bin Ali along with the current ruling families of Bahrain and Kuwait were the rulers of the federation.
+The name of the confederation is found in the form Attoobee or Uttoobee in English sources up to the late 19th century.

 History

 Invasion of Oman (1697)

 The Shia Iranian Safavids asked for the assistance of the Utub in invading Oman in 1697; however, they were defeated, as they were already engaged in another war with the Ottomans for the control of Basra.
-Some Utub and Huwala at that time were serving as mariners in the Persian navy, but they revolted of maltreatment and took possession of some ships and drove away.
+Some Utub and Huwala at that time were serving as mariners in the Persian navy, but they revolted due to maltreatment and took possession of some ships and sailed away.

 Omani invasion of Bahrain (1717)

-The sultan of Oman at the time, Sultan bin Saif II, asked for the assistance of the Utub in invading Bahrain in 1717.
-The Utub assisted him and he successfully took Bahrain from the Safavids, Qishm and other Islands near the Persian coast.
+The Imam of Oman at the time, Sultan bin Saif II, asked for the assistance of the Utub in invading Bahrain in 1717.
+The Utub assisted him and he successfully took Bahrain, Qishm and other Islands near the Persian coast from the Safavids.